CaseyLeask/harpoon-ci-test-app/Readme.md

 # fig-ci-test-app

 This example app shows you how to add a `fig.yml` file to your project so you can test it in your build/CI pipeline using [fig-buildbox-agent](https://github.com/toolmantim/fig-buildbox-agent).

-The [fig.yml](fig.yml) defines the entire environment for your app:
+The [fig.yml](fig.yml) defines the entire environment for your app.
+For this app it's:

 ```yml
 app: